 All visitors must reserve a time-slot, even if you have a free pass.

-In our Guide to the Louvre, we cover the essential paintings, sculptures, and historical artifacts to see, plus lots of important tips on how to have the best experience.
-We also have a walking tour that quickly and efficiently gets you to the highlights and then goes deeper into the Louvre, if you have more time.
+In our guide How to Visit the Louvre, we cover the essential paintings, sculptures, and historical artifacts to see.
+The walking tour that quickly and efficiently gets you to the highlights and then goes deeper into the Louvre, if you have more time.
+You can also download an eBook version of the guide to take with you.
+Learn more here โ†“

 3:30 pm: Indulge at Angelina